-Design & Construction …
+Design & Construction

 Columbia’s built-in safety margin began with preparation of the new construction site in the 1970s.
-The soil at the site was removed to a depth of 65 feet and replaced with structural backfill soil – soil specially engineered based on composition and gradation, and then compacted to meet stringent density requirements.
+The soil at the site was removed to a depth of 65 feet and replaced with structural backfill soil – soil specially engineered based on composition and gradation, and then compacted to meet optimum density requirements.
 Because this backfill is very dense, it is not subject to liquefaction, or the process by which water-saturated sediments transform into a liquid-like substance during an earthquake.
 It is liquefaction that undermines the foundations of a structure during a seismic event, and can cause serious damage.

-Seismic Inspections ...
+Seismic Sensors ...

 Traditionally, large earthquakes are preceded by increased seismic activity.
 Columbia has three accelerometers that record seismic motion.